String topology for stacks: Orbifold intersection pairing

 \section{Orbifold intersection pairing}

-Let $\XX$ be an almost complex orbifold.
+In this Section, unless otherwise stated, $\XX$ will be an almost complex orbifold.
 Then $\IXX$ is again an almost complex orbifold.
 In particular, $\XX$ and $\IXX$ are oriented orbifolds.
 Care has to be taken, because even if $\XX$ is connected and has constant dimension, $\IXX$ usually has many components of varying dimension (the so-called twisted sectors).
+Using the (almost) complex structure and our bivariant theory, we will define a refinement of the \hidden product, which is the (Poincar\'e) dual of the orbifold cup-product~\cite{CR}.

 \begin{warning}In this section, all (co)homology groups are taken with coefficients in $\mathbb{C}$, the field of complex numbers.
 In particular this is true for singular homology $H\lcom(\XX)$, de Rham cohomology (denoted $\DR{\scriptstyle \bullet}(\XX)$) and compactly supported de Rham cohomology (denoted $\DRC{\scriptstyle \bullet}(\XX)$). \end{warning}